-Arizona Revised Statutes Title 28, Article 14 has prioritized the efficient and effective use of taxpayer investments since 2012 by adopting a "dig once"4 policy during highway construction.
+Arizona Revised Statutes Title 28, Article 14 has prioritized the efficient and effective use of taxpayer investments since 2012 by adopting a "dig once" policy to all roadway construction projects supported by state and/or funds.
 This approach involves installing conduit and other infrastructure during road construction projects to accommodate future broadband deployment, reducing costs and barriers to deployment for ISPs.
 The Arizona Commerce Authority State Broadband Office has a strong partnership with ADOT and promotes and supports the adoption of dig-once policies.